9 Steps to Stick Weld Cast Iron: And How to Avoid Preheating

 - If your casting is irregular, weld the thicker areas first.

-- Put the working (or grounding) clamp on the casting for better connection.
+- Connect the working (or grounding) clamp to a clean area on the casting, not on the table.

 Avoiding turning red-hot the area you weld is a reliable indication that you do not overweld the casting.